mzhr/fb_freq/README.md

 # Facebook Analyser

-A small python script to graph frequency of posts.
+A small python script to graph frequency of messages.

 Currently listing;
  - Time of Day,